 However, the free cell phone for seniors and disabled includes some terms and conditions depending on your cell phone provider and the US state where you live.
 Note that these government programs are not exclusive to senior citizens alone but meant for everyone eligible.

-Top 10 Best Senior Citizen Cell Phone Plans Free of Charge
+Top 10 Best Senior Citizen Cell Phone Plans For Free

 Senior citizens can qualify for free cell phone plans in 2021 via the programs presented below.